spelunky-fyi/Spelunky2X64DbgPlugin/README.md

 ![LevelGen](/resources/docs_levelgen.png)

 The 'Rooms' tab shows how the different rooms are laid out in the level during level generation.
 Hover over the room code to see a description.
+Double click to edit the value

 ![LevelGen](/resources/docs_levelgen_rooms.png)